Jeanselme/Neural_Network_Object/README.md

 The root directory contains an analysis of the MNIST database :  http://yann.lecun.com/exdb/mnist/.

 ### Extraction
-Contains the database and the library for extracting data.
+Contains library for extracting data.

 ### Network
 Contains the network with its nodes and links.